 - Never “call someone’s baby ugly” (so to speak).
 As a sales professional, never make prospects or clients feel bad about a decision they’ve made in the past.
 Instead, provide a new solution that helps them and adds more value.
 Once you’ve provided value, and they trust you, you can help them understand why your solutions are more beneficial to them.

 - Never sell from your own pocket.
-Just because as an agent or producer, you may not be able to afford a product or service doesn’t mean your ideal customer can’t.
+Just because you may not be able to afford a product or service doesn’t mean your ideal customer can’t.
 Don’t undercut your value—let your price be what it is.

 - “Never fish from the same pond.”
 If your pond has small fish, find a bigger pond.
 Expand your selling region geographically, or think outside the box.
 One of the best ways to find “more fish”?
-A partnership with EverQuote!
+A partnership with EverQuote so you can connect with interested insurance prospects as they shop in real-time!

 When it comes to finding potential customers for your agency in the digital age, buying high quality leads can be one of the most effective strategies you have.
 Real-time leads, like those you purchase from EverQuote, are connections to people actively looking for insurance products.
 Real-time leads are excellent prospects because they generally have higher relative conversion rates (as well as a typical quicker time to bind).
 Learn more about EverQuote’s leads and how they can help your business grow.